lihikaspi/MusicRecSystem/README.md

 DATA_DIR = f"project_data/YambdaData{DATASET_SIZE}/"
 ```

-We also offer additional scripts to inspect the downloaded files and compute basic statistics:
+Additional scripts:

-#### 1. Inspect
+#### Inspect Columns

-saves a CSV file containing the columns names and first row of each file in the same save directory as the data.
+Saves a CSV with column names and the first row of each file:

 ```bash
 python project_data/yambda_inspect.py
 ```

-#### 2. Basic Statistics
+#### Basic Statistics

-saves a CSV file containing a basic statistics about each interaction file in the same save directory as the data.
+Saves a CSV with basic statistics for each interaction file:

 ```bash
 python project_data/yambda_stats.py
 ```

 ### Stage 2: Preparing the Data for the GNN